SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 You may want to allocate one or more parties on the participant which will be used to stream all required contracts from the ledger.
 This party or parties will need to be a stakeholder on the desired contracts.
 Filtering data by party this way can be useful to reduce the amount of data stored in the DB.
 If, in the future we migrate to a Daml 3.0 architecture, then this streaming party/parties can be allocated on a separate participant.
+Alternatively, you can stream data for all parties on your participant.

 #### 3. Setup a Postgres database